 I still have this camera and I just might start using it again.

 Graflex Speed Graphic Press Camera

-During high school I was a member of the Royal Canadian Air Cadets and one summer I spent six weeks at RCAF Camp Borden in Ontario.
+During high school I was a member of the Royal Canadian Air Cadets and one summer I spent six weeks with the Royal Canadian Air Force at the base at Camp Borden in Ontario.
 It was their first cadet “Technical Training Course” and the first two weeks were on photography.
 Just what I wanted!

 My next Single-Lens Reflex (SLR) was the new Nikon FE when it was first released to the market in 1978.
 It had a NIKKOR 50mm f/2.0 lens.
 The Nikon FE was considered an advanced semi-professional camera that introduced me to aperture-priority auto-exposure mode, exposure compensation, multiple exposures and the extensive family of NIKKOR lenses.
 The light meter in this camera is exceptional and I would mount the camera on a tripod and take night photos.
 The camera would automatically calculate a correct exposure time of up to several minutes!

 The Nikon FE was used at many airshows in the Hamilton area.
 This is the camera I used to take most of the photos of our children when they came along and for all our years as a young family.
 I still have my FE and it still works 100%.
-Recently, I bought some Fuji film to try at the Abbotsford Airshow but with all the smoke I put that off until some other time.
+Recently, I bought some Fuji film to try at the Abbotsford Airshow but with all the smoke from the forest fires this summer I put that off until some other time.